Bill Baird (racing driver): ARCA career

-Baird debuted in the ARCA Bondo/Mar-Hyde Series in 1997, driving the #52 for Ken Schrader Racing with sponsorship from Saturn Machine and Spee Dee Pop Popcorn.
+Baird debuted in the ARCA Bondo/Mar-Hyde Series in 1997, driving the No. 52 for Ken Schrader Racing with sponsorship from Saturn Machine and Spee Dee Pop Popcorn.
 He made four starts, with his best finish coming in his debut at Daytona International Speedway, where he started third and finished fourth.
-He made his first full-time bid at the ARCA championship the following season, winning two pole positions and nine top-ten finishes, on his way to a fourth-place position in the points standings and the ARCA Rookie of the Year award.
+He made his first full-time bid at the ARCA championship the following season, winning two pole positions and nine top-ten finishes, on his way to a fourth place position in the points standings and the ARCA Rookie of the Year award.
 In 1999, Baird ran a full-time schedule for the second time, with additional sponsorship coming from Valvoline Eagle One, Baird won his first five races and the overall points championship.

-The next season, Baird cut down to a part-time schedule, this time driving the #52 as an owner/driver.
-He made six starts and garnered three top-ten finishes, including a 2nd at the Illinois State Fairgrounds.
+The next season, Baird cut down to a part-time schedule, this time driving the No. 52 as an owner/driver.
+He made six starts and garnered three top-ten finishes, including a second at the Illinois State Fairgrounds.
 He also attempted the Pennsylvania 500 and Brickyard 400 in the NASCAR Winston Cup Series that season, but failed to qualify for both events.
 Following 2000, Baird reunited with Schrader but only attempted a handful of events in the ARCA series each year.
 He won an additional race at the Illinois State Fairgrounds in 2004, his final career ARCA victory to date.
 His most recent start in the ARCA series came in 2010 at Talladega Superspeedway, where he finished 27th after wrecking halfway through the race.